userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

     return a * np.exp(-b * x) + c

-# popt : Optimal values for the parameters so that the sum of the squared residuals of f(xdata, *popt) - ydata is minimized
-# pcov : The estimated covariance of popt.
-The diagonals provide the variance of the parameter estimate.
-To compute one standard deviation errors on the parameters use perr = np.sqrt(np.diag(pcov)).
-How the sigma parameter affects the estimated covariance depends on absolute_sigma argument, as described above.
-If the Jacobian matrix at the solution doesn’t have a full rank, then ‘lm’ method returns a matrix filled with np.inf, on the other hand ‘trf’ and ‘dogbox’ methods use Moore-Penrose pseudoinverse to compute the covariance matrix.

 # step1 >>>>> dataset
 # Define the data to be fit with some noise: